 - Write a quick "picture" of what happened as you drafted or redrafted this piece. - Have your predictions changed?
 Why?
 When?
-How? - Which of your writing plans have been working well? - Which of your writing plans have been working poorly? - What are your goals for the next draft? - How can you change the outcome by doing something another way?139
+How? - Which of your writing plans have been working well? - · Which of your writing plans have been working poorly? - What are your goals for the next draft? - How can you change the outcome by doing something another way?159

 The margin and reflective journal responses help students monitor and reflect on their developing thoughts.
 To help students find form for those thoughts, I reintroduce blocking.
 Unlike outlining, which starts with form, "blocking" starts with writing; while a formal outline may meet readerly demands, blocking may be more compatible with writerly needs.
 The process starts with the writer's thought-in-writing and imposes order because categories and classifications can be seen when the writing is read.
 For blocking, I ask students to save the full text of their draft, make a copy, and then, on the copy, eliminate everything but the one sentence of each paragraph that could become a topic or thesis sentence.
-How many blocks of material do I need?
+Using the resulting sentence summary, students decide for their own papers: How many blocks of material do I need?
 What should those blocks be called?
 What is the purpose of each block?
 What paragraphs go into which block?
 What blocks should be broken into smaller chunks?
 How big should each chunk be?
 How can I develop each chunk?
 What order of blocks and chunks makes sense?